IkramKhan8/Leet-Code-Tasks/README.md

 # Leet-Code-Tasks
-These are the code for the problems I solved on leet code
+These are the code for the problems I solved on leet code.

+1. Two Sum:

+Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.
+You may assume that each input would have exactly one solution, and you may not use the same element twice.
+You can return the answer in any order.